stone-payments/kong-plugin-template-transformer/CONTRIBUTING.md

 - Always be respectful of one another.
 Assume the best in others and act with empathy at all times.
 - Collaborate closely with individuals maintaining the project or experienced users.
 Getting ideas out in the open and seeing a proposal before it's a pull request helps reduce redundancy and ensures we're all connected to the decision making process.
 - Don't be a jerk.

+### Release steps

+1. Open a release branch, following gitflow branching conventions (`release/vx.x.x`), from `develop` branch.
+2. Fetch all tags by running: `git fetch --all --tags`.
+3. Update the CHANGELOG by running: `standard-version`.
+    - If you need to install it, run: `npm install -g standard-version`.
+4. Push the release branch.
+5. Open a pull-request to the `develop` branch and another one against the `master` branch.